ezgimez/ezgimez.github.io/index.md

 ## Updates

+* July 2024: Our [workshop proposal](https://neuralcompression.github.io/workshop24) (compression + machine learning) for NeurIPS 2024 has been accepted!
+Details will follow shortly :)

 * July 2024: Our recent work titled [*Neural Compress-and-Forward for the Relay Channel*](https://arxiv.org/abs/2404.14594) got accepted to [IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC) 2024](https://spawc2024.org/)!